 None Late Cypriot: (Late Bronze Age) 1650 – 1050 BC

-However, in general The Late Bronze Age was a high point in world civilization.
-In Egypt it was the period of Ramases II and Tutmosis III, the warrior Pharaoh.
+Late Cypriot II (1450-1200BC) was a high point not just in Cypriot but in world civilization.
+Egypt, the Mycenaeans and Hittites were at their peak.
+In Egypt it was the period of Ramases II and Thutmose III, the warrior Pharaoh.
 The latter laid claim to Cyprus around 1450 BC and imposed a tax but his claim to have Conquered Cyprus was probably untrue.
-Then from the 1430/1420 BC, Cyprus paid tribute to the Hitites, but Cyprus was not (except later very briefly) invaded.
-This latter was at the very end of the 13th century when the Hittites claimed to have defeated their navy and subsequently won a land battle.
-However despite these episodes Cyprus remained largely prosperous and peaceful until the middle of the 12th century BC and achieved a level of civilisation not equalled till the Archaic.
+Then from 1430/1420 BC, Cyprus paid tribute to the Hitites, but Cyprus was not invaded except very briefly in the late 13th century BC when the Hittites claimed to have defeated their navy and then won a land battle.
+However despite these episodes Cyprus remained largely independent, peaceful and prosperous until the middle of the 12th century BC and achieved a level of civilisation not equalled till the Archaic period.

-The population increased and coastal towns grew up which exported huge amounts of Cypriot copper, in the form of large, flat ingots the shape of ox hides, as well as pottery, perfumes, opium etc with, among others, the Hittites (Turkey), Ugarit (Syria), Mycenaeans (Greece), Crete and Egypt.
+The population increased and coastal towns grew up which exported large amounts of Cypriot copper, in the form of oxhide-shaped ingots, as well as timber, pottery and perfumes, in exchange for luxury goods such as faience and cylinder seals from, among others, the Hittites (Turkey), Ugarit (Syria), Palestine, Mycenaeans (Greece), Crete and Egypt.
 A Late Cypriot shipwreck found off Anatolia contained 10 tons of copper as well as pottery.
-Swedish axes from 1600 BC have been found to be made of Cypriot copper and in the Trojan war (about 1200BC) Homer says that his Greek heroes had armour made of Cypriot bronze.

-Large, walled, grid-plan towns, such as Enkomi, grew up with some dressed stone houses, public buildings and sanctuaries containing walled courtyards (temenoi) and temples, containing stone horns of consecration (abstracted bull horns) as well as masks using real animal horns plus large numbers of bowls and other containers used in ceremonies (but almost no votive offerings in this period).
+Large, walled, grid-plan towns, such as Enkomi, grew up with some dressed stone houses and public buildings, and substantial sanctuaries containing walled courtyards (temenoi) containing stone horns of consecration and cult buildings, with containers and bull masks used in ceremonies (but few votive offerings).
 Some have metal workshops with smelting furnaces, either opening off them or closely associated, indicating the divine protection of this important resource.
-There were also large centralized storage facilities (such as the hall containing 50 of giant pithoi, 1.5 to 2 metres high at Kalavassos (Aiyos Dimitrios).
+There were also large centralized storage facilities, such as the hall containing 50 giant pithoi for oil, 1.5 to 2 metres high at Kalavassos Aiyos Dimitrios.